-PhD in Computer Science, 2014
+PhD Computer Science, 2014

 University of Udine, Italy